gauravhalnawar1011/AWS/Auto Scaling /README.md

 => Scaling we can do in 2 ways

-	1) Verticle Scaling
-	2) Horizontal Scaling
+	1) Verticle Scaling: This involves increasing the power of existing resources.
+For example, you might upgrade an instance from 8 GB of RAM to 64 GB of RAM to handle increased workloads.
+	2) Horizontal Scaling:This entails increasing the number of machines or servers.
+Instead of having just one server, you add more servers to distribute the workload

 -> Verticle scaling means increasing the power of existing resources

 		Ex : chaging from 8 GB RAM to 64 GB RAM